 Regarding men’s supplements, Vitamin E is one of the more important ones.
 This supplement is used to slow the effects of aging.
-Vitamin E is an antioxidant, and prevents eye disease, and promotes healthy skin.
+Vitamin E is an antioxidant.

 There are additional supplements that are often sought after, but heard of less commonly.
 These include:

 - Fish Oil

 Besides questionable nutrition, supplement safety is often overlooked.
 People forget that supplements are not regulated like other foods.
 Manufacturers of these supplements do not have to prove that they are safe, that they contain what they say, or that they work.
 Removal of the product, by the FDA, can only be accomplished after the product has been on the market, and proven to be unsafe.